Publication Date: July 1, 2017

 sick.
 (John 11:2)

-A frontlet encircled her forehead.
-Her name embroidered on it announced her profession.
+Mary wore the standard frontlet of a harlot.
+It circled her skull and dropped in a V on her forehead--her name embroidered on it.
 Heavy gold rings weighted her hands.
-The rings glinted in the sunlight as she reached toward the men who passed.
+They glinted in the sunlight as she reached toward the men who passed.
 She smiled an invitation.

-The slight frame of the tiny woman identified the little girl I scolded and raised.
-She lured the men with her beautiful brown--almost black--eyes, rimmed in curling lashes.
+The slight frame of the tiny woman identified the child I scolded and raised.
+She lured her prospect with her brown--nearly black--eyes, rimmed in curling lashes.
 Though I wasn‘t near enough to see them I remembered those lashes.
-The immodest garment showed her figure.
-She reached forward and took the arm of a man, and walked away.
+The immodest garment exposed her figure.
+A man nodded.
+She took his arm and they left..

-I stepped toward her and stopped.
-The weight of my pain lay like a millstone on my heart.
-My sister, Mary, shamed her family.
+Sickened, I turned, the weight of my pain a millstone on my heart.

-Memory returned me to the times I combed her hair, now cut to the middle of her back.
+In memory, a tiny girl sat on a stool before me as I combed her long hair.
+It now hung to the middle of her back, defiled by scissors or knife.
 Lights jumped and glittered from jeweled braids.
 She wore no head cover.

-I looked toward heaven, grateful my parents had long since joined their ancestors.
+I looked toward heaven, grateful my parents joined their ancestors long ago.

-A scarf bound the heaviness of my curls against my neck as law and custom dictated.
-A thin blue veil atop the scarf trailed across my shoulders.
+A sedate scarf bound the heaviness of my curls against my neck as law and custom dictated.
+A thin blue veil trailed across my back and arms.
 As I walked away, I lifted my head and thrust my shoulders back.
 I greeted any woman who smiled.
-Many might shun me but no one will pity me.
+Many may shun me but no one will pity me.